bio-ontology-research-group/UNMIREOT/results.md

 Considering ELK results alone, the total number of unsatisfiable classes caused by individual imports into EFO is 2365.
 When all imports are considered, the ontology is inconsistent.
 After removing ERO as an import, the ontology becomes consistent, with a total number of 52540 unsatisfiable classes.

-The only case in which a more expressive reasoner revealed additional unsatisfiable classes was OBI using HermiT, for which there were 3 more unsatisfiable classes.
+The only case, so far, in which a more expressive reasoner revealed additional unsatisfiable classes was OBI using HermiT, for which there were 3 more unsatisfiable classes.

 I am currently awaiting results (or not, haha) from the following experiments, which originally timed out but were deemed 'interesting' and have been given extra time because there were unsatisfiable results revealed by ELK: